Comparing Magnera (MAGN) & Its Competitors

-Magnera (NYSE:MAGN – Get Free Report) is one of 18 public companies in the “Paper mills” industry, but how does it contrast to its rivals?
-We will compare Magnera to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.
+Magnera (NYSE:MAGN – Get Free Report) is one of 18 public companies in the “Paper mills” industry, but how does it weigh in compared to its competitors?
+We will compare Magnera to similar companies based on the strength of its dividends, profitability, institutional ownership, analyst recommendations, risk, earnings and valuation.

+Magnera has a beta of 1.67, meaning that its stock price is 67% more volatile than the S&P 500.
+Comparatively, Magnera’s competitors have a beta of 1.30, meaning that their average stock price is 30% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings and target prices for Magnera and its rivals, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Magnera and its competitors, as provided by MarketBeat.com.

 |Sell Ratings